Sarkisov Links with centres space curves on smooth cubic surfaces: Preliminaries

 \begin{definition}[Mori Dream Space] A normal projective variety $X$ is called a \textbf{Mori Dream Space} (MDS for short) if it satisfies the following: \begin{enumerate} \item $X$ is $\QQ$-factorial and $\Pic(X)_{\QQ} = \N^1(X)_{\QQ}$, \item $\Nef(X)$ is generated by finitely many semi-ample divisors and \item there are finitely many SQMs $f_i\colon X \psmap{}X_i$ such that each $X_i$ satisfies $(1)$ and $(2)$ and $\Mov(X)$ is the union of $f_i^*\Nef(X_i)$. \end{enumerate} \end{definition}

 \begin{proposition}[{\cite[Proposition 1.11]{Hu-Keel}}] Let $X$ be an MDS.
-Then the following hold. \begin{enumerate} \item The MMP can be carried out for any divisor on $X$.
-That is, the necessary contractions and flips exist, any sequence terminates, and if at some point the divisor becomes nef then at that point it becomes semi-ample. \item Then the $f_i$'s in property $(3)$ of Definition \ref{MDS} are the only SQMs of $X$.
+Then the following hold. \begin{enumerate} \item The Minimal Model Program (MMP for short) can be carried out for any divisor $D$ on $X$.
+That is, for any $D$-negative extremal ray of $\NE(X)$ the necessary contractions and flips exist, any sequence of flips terminates, and if at some point $D$ becomes nef then at that point it becomes semi-ample. \item The $f_i$'s in property $(3)$ of Definition \ref{MDS} are the only SQMs of $X$.
 Moreover, there are finitely many birational contractions $g_i \colon X \rmap{}Y_i$, such that

 where $\Eff(X)$ denotes the cone of effective divisors in $\N^1(X)$ and

 with $E_1, \dots, E_k$ being the prime divisors contracted by $g_i$.
 The $\mathcal{C}_i$'s are called the \textbf{Mori chambers} of $X$. \item Adjacent Mori chambers are related by a $D$-flip for some $D \in \Div(X)$. \end{enumerate} \end{proposition}